 Our Why

-I don’t think homeschool is the first choice that most parents have on their list.
+I don’t think homeschool is the first choice most parents have on their list.
 It certainly wasn’t on ours.
 Neither my husband nor I was homeschooled as a child.
 We both attended public school and then private prep high schools.
-Homeschooling wasn’t an option we even considered when our children were young.
+Homeschooling wasn’t even on our radar when our children were young.

 As time went on, however, and our children grew into the late elementary years, we found our family culture suffered.
 The day consisted of rushing to school, rushing to complete homework, and rushing to afternoon sports and activities.
 Family dinner, a priority for us, was often non-existent.
 After a quick meal, leftover schoolwork was crammed into the evening hours.
 We were all exhausted, and our moods reflected it.

 Second, we sadly discovered that our values are increasingly at odds with public education.
-We are a Catholic family, and want our children’s education to reflect our faith.
-Moreover, the pervasiveness of technology in the classroom – and in kids’ back pockets – is concerning.
+We are a Catholic family, and desire our children’s education to reflect our faith.
+Moreover, the pervasiveness of technology in the classroom – and in kids’ back pockets – concerns us.
 We are not anti-technology in the least, but are wary of its often unmetered access to impressionable kids and young adults.

 Our How